ncatlab/nlab-content/pages/18181.md

 1. _The synthesis of_ __apprehension in the intuition.__
 All representations belong "as modifications of the mind ... to inner sense, and as such all of our cognitions are in the end subjected to the formal condition of inner sense, namely time" ([A99](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_099.png)).
 Such representations may be though of as states of the mind.
-One may be inclined to construe them as object in a category as "Every intuition [Anschauung] contains a manifold in itself" ([A98/9](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_098.png))
+One may be inclined to construe them as objects in a category as "Every intuition [Anschauung] contains a manifold in itself" ([A98/9](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_098.png))

 2. _The synthesis of_ __reproduction in the imagination.__
 "It is ... a merely empirical law in accordance with which rep­resentations that have often followed or accompanied one another are finally associated with each other and thereby placed in a connection in accordance with which, even without the presence of the object, one of these representations brings about a transition of the mind to the other in accordance with a constant rule [beständige Regel].
 This law of reproduction, however,